AtharvDhoot/Flipkart_grid5.0/README.md

 ## Personalized Recommendation System

 The goal of this system is to recommend products based on user past purchase history.
-This is the most valuable data to us since it describes the user fashion sense and what he actually likes
+This is the most valuable data to us since it describes the user fashion sense and what they actually like.

 ### What data to use?
-We used the same [H&M Personalized Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data) Competition Dataset, which consists of previous transactions, as well as customer and product meta data.
+We used the same [H&M Personalized Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data) competition dataset, which consists of previous transactions, as well as customer and product data.
 The dataset has comprehensive list of 105k articles consisting of all the fashion items.
 It also has data of about 137k customers and data of around 30 million transactions.

 ### Recommendation Algorithim
-We used a open-source model for [this](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/discussion/324076/) which is a light-weight candidate retrieval method
+We used an open-source model for [this](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/discussion/324076/) which is a light-weight candidate retrieval method.

 #### Preprocessing the dataset
 We used cudf to process the data faster.
 We got week number and week day of all the transactions data.
 The data was recorded from 2018 to 2020.

 Then we created pairs of articles that are commonly bought together by customers.
 This was done for only the latest 9 weeks and for each week we find 5 "pairs" for each article.

 #### Retrieval/Features function
 Then a function generates and enhances candidate sets for modeling tasks.
 It creates candidates based on customer behavior, filters and adds features, incorporates article-related information, and handles feature selection, ultimately producing a dataframe of candidates with associated features.
-Multiple feature engineering was done here
+Feature engineering was done for the following features:
-- Customer hierarchy-based features

 ##### Article-Related Features
 - Maximum price
 - Last week's price ratio